nicholas-johnson/nicholasjohnson.com/src/pages/maths-for-machine-learning/terminology.md

 ### Matrices

-Matrices are two dimensional arrays. we can optionally surround them with square braces:
+Matrices are two dimensional arrays.
+We can optionally surround them with square braces.
+A matrix is an array of arrays:

 $$
 X = \begin{bmatrix}